wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.7.7 =
+* Footer ad support (only for themes that correctly use the wp_footer hook).
+* Align and clear options for widgets.
+* Word counting code now works for non-Latin languages.

 = 0.9.7.6 =
 * Category, tag and author exclusions now apply to home page posts.